 If you are a practicing clinical professional, we encourage you to participate by adding new terms or reviewing previous entries.
 To do either, you will need to register and provide your professional credentials.
 You can also edit your credential description by clicking on Your Account after you login.

 This web site uses the most current web technology.
 Please make sure you are using an up-to-date browser.
-Also, while the web site functions well on most browsers and platforms, there are some audio problems using Android phones and tablets unless you are using the Firefox browser.
+Also, while the web site functions well on most browsers and platforms, there have been a few reports of audio problems using Android phones and tablets (Firefox Android browser has no reported problems).